BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 and this yields \eqref{eq:bounded-diameter} under the assumptions of Theorem~\ref{Th-1}.
 The goal is to show that the \emph{time-asymptotic flocking} property, hence~\eqref{eq:v-shrinks-to-0}, holds as well.
 To achieve this, we need to impose a special condition on the data that relies on the initial bulk $q$:

+where {\rm TV} stands for the total variation in the support $I_0$.
 The condition is stated in the next theorem and indicates that flocking occurs when the initial bulk $q$ is controlled by the the initial density at the endpoints $a_0$ and $b_0$.
 In fact, we show that the velocity decays to $\bar \vv$ at an exponential in time rate.

 Here, it is our second main result: